 Let’s go ahead and see what happens when user uploads a document.

 - Click on Upload button, browse to the file you want to upload, click OK

 - You will note on the next screen a metadata pop-up window.
 In addition to the Title field (which is there by default), we now have a field to enter Enterprise Keywords.
 Go ahead and enter words or phrases.
-If you enter multiple keywords, separate them by semi-colon.
+If you enter multiple keywords, separate them by a semicolon.
 After you are done, don’t forget to click Save

 - That is pretty much it.
 Any value user types in will become a “tag” for future users to use.
 In other words, if I types in “Purple”, next user trying to type same word in will get a suggestion to use that same keyword.

 - You cannot sort based on Enterprise Keywords Column (due to multiple selection) and you cannot create grouped views using Enterprise Keywords column, but you can filter your files for certain metadata as shows in image below

 Where are Enterprise Keywords stored in SharePoint?

 I am sure you might wonder where the keywords are stored and how to manage them.
 Let me explain this to you.
 The Enterprise Keywords that users type in, end up in the Term Store, same place where you would manage regular “managed metadata”.
 The Enterprise Keywords are stored under System group, in the Keywords Term Set:

 As an IT Administrator, you can do few things in the Term store in terms of Enterprise Keywords management:

 - You can delete unwanted entries from the term set (just like any other term store metadata)